Travel safe. Travel smart. Travel Aware.

 Where in the world...?

 Different countries have different cultures.
-Isn't that part of what makes travelling so fascinating and fun?
-Of course!
-But it's important to remember that different countries have different laws and customs.
-Get the lowdown - as well as the latest official travel advice - for 225 countries with the FCO.
+That's part of what makes travelling so fascinating.
+But it's important to remember that different countries have different laws and customs too.
+Here to help you avoid any cultural faux pas (or worse) on holiday is the FCDO's official travel advice for more than 220 countries and territories.
 From Afghanistan to Zimbabwe, get the A to Z of staying safe.
 Take a look.

 Will you be driving while abroad?

 There's a lot of freedom to be found on four wheels - whether you are hiring a car or taking your own.
-But of course it does give you a few extra things to think about in terms of holiday preparation.
+But it does give you a few extra things to think about in terms of holiday preparation.
 Learn the rules of the road for the country you are visiting with the AA or RAC.
 Visiting a non-EU country?
 You may need an International Driving Permit.
-Apply with the Post Office for just £5.50.
+It only costs a few pounds and you can apply with the Post Office.

 Simple tips for staying safe on holiday

-Below is a selection of the FCO's advice for staying safe and avoiding mishaps on holiday.
+Below is a selection of the FCDO's advice for staying safe and avoiding mishaps on holiday.
 As you will see, it really is the little things that can make all the difference.
-View the FCO's full travel checklist here.
+You can take a look at the FCDO's full travel checklist here.

 Before you leave...